 'Secondary schools have reopened for boys but remain closed to the vast majority of girls.
-Women are banned from most employment; the Taliban government added insult to injury by saying women in their employ could keep their jobs only if they were in a role a man cannot fill - such as being an attendant in a women's toilet.
+Women are banned from most employment; the Taliban government added insult to injury by saying women in their employ could

+170 UN Web TV, 'High Commissioner Update on Afghanistan...', 14 December 2021 keep their jobs only if they were in a role a man cannot fill - such as being an attendant in a women's toilet.
 Women are mostly out of university, and due to new restrictions it is unclear when and how they can return.
 Many female teachers have been dismissed.